Architecture of Prague, Czech Republic

 Photo by VitVit from Wikimedia Commons

 Dating originally to the mid-14th century, the Emmaus Monastery is located within the New Town of Prague, just south of the Dancing House.
 The main building dates to the Gothic Age, when the monastery was founded, and a few of the adjacent buildings were built during the Baroque Age.
 The roof of the chapel was bombed during WWII in an airstrike by Allied Forces attacking the German-occupied city.
-It was one of only a few raids on Prague, but it still illustrates the devastation of the bombs of the war.
-In the 1960s, a renovation to the building added the new towers and replaced the entire roof.
+It was one of only a few raids in Prague, but it still illustrates the devastation of the bombs of the war.
+In the 1960s, a renovation to the building added new towers and replaced the entire roof.
 The elegant curves of the new towers are a nice design that contrasts the Gothic Base of the building rather than trying to blend in.

 3. Villa Muller